SiiiTschiii/wasmerang/examples/istio-k8s/README.md

 This setup demonstrates a transparent TCP proxy using WASM filters:

-- **WASM filter** acts as a transparent proxy for HTTPS traffic, intercepting TCP connections on port 443
+- **WASM filter** acts as a transparent proxy for both HTTP and HTTPS traffic, intercepting TCP connections on ports 80 and 443
-- **go-client** makes HTTP/HTTPS requests to httpbin.org, with different behaviors:
+- **go-client** makes HTTP/HTTPS requests to httpbin.org:
   - **HTTPS requests**: Intercepted by WASM filter and routed through egress-router1/egress-router2 on port 8080
-  - **HTTP requests**: Use Istio's HTTP filter chain, bypass WASM filter, and are blocked by NetworkPolicy since only egress routers are allowed internet access
+  - **HTTP requests**: Intercepted by WASM filter via HTTP-to-TCP override and routed through egress-router1/egress-router2 on port 8081
-- **egress-router1/egress-router2** act as TCP bridges, forwarding intercepted traffic to httpbin.org (54.198.84.155:443)
+- **egress-router1/egress-router2** act as TCP bridges, forwarding intercepted traffic to httpbin.org on both ports 80 and 443
 - **NetworkPolicy** blocks direct internet access, only allowing traffic to egress routers and DNS resolution
-- This creates a controlled egress path where all HTTPS traffic is transparently routed through monitored egress points
+- This creates a controlled egress path where all HTTP/HTTPS traffic is transparently routed through monitored egress points

 ## Quick Start